bloom42/blog/content/drafts/announcing-the-open-source-weekly-newsletter.md

 While developing <a href="https://bloom.sh" target="_blank" rel="noopener">Bloom</a>
 I realised how much I love open source.
-So I decided to share this passion to the world and allow others to learn more about it.
-Whether it be in software, in the hardware world, in education, in sciene or in agriculture, open source have proved its superiority.
+So I decided to share this passion to the world.
+Whether it be in software, in hardware, in education, in sciene or in agriculture, open source have proved its superiority.

 However it's very difficult to find interesting and quality content in this ocean.
-Just GitHub had
+Just GitHub had over
 <a href="https://github.blog/2018-11-08-100m-repos/" target="_blank" rel="noopener">100M repositories in 2018</a>.

-So I created the open source weekly newsletter, where you will find the best projects, people and articles on open source, curated by hand.
+So I created the Open Source Weekly newsletter, where you will find the best projects, people and articles on open source, curated by hand.

 <div class="text-center mb-5 mt-5">
   <a href="https://opensourceweekly.org" target="_blank" rel="noopener">https://OpenSourceWeekly.org</a>